timble/kodekit/README.md

 Production Ready
 ----------------

-The framework uses a conservative development approach focussed on the lowest common denominator, at time of writing this is Joomla 2.5 and PHP 5.2.
+The framework uses a conservative development approach focused on the lowest common denominator, at time of writing this is Joomla 2.5 and PHP 5.2.
 The framework is fully forwards compatible with Joomla 3.x and PHP 5.x.

 The framework follows the [semantic versioning standard](http://semver.org/).
 Rest assured : it's designed for stability